24 Countries Where You Can Live for $750 Per Month [Full List]

 This small country on the Adriatic Sea is often overlooked, but it’s a hidden treasure for those seeking a low-cost European lifestyle.

-While it has some pretty amazing touristic cities, comparable to those in Greece (like Sarande or Durres), these are getting a bit too expensive to live in on a budget.
+While it has some pretty amazing touristic cities, comparable to those in Greece (like Sarande or Durres), these are too expensive to live in on a budget.
 But you have the rest of the country for enjoying living in Europe on the cheap!

 Rental prices for one bedroom apartments in central areas can go as low as $300 per month, while eating out at local restaurants will set you up $5 per meal.

-Of course, if you cook mostly at home, your grocery budget should only be around $250.
+Of course, if you cook mostly at home, your grocery budget should only be around $250 per month.
 In other words, very affordable!

 4. Serbia

 Last but certainly not least, we have Serbia.
-This Balkan country is known for its friendly people, low cost of living and delicious cuisine.
-And yes, you can enjoy all this on a budget of $750 per month.
+This Balkan country is known for its friendly people, low cost of living, and delicious cuisine.
+It’s getting more and more difficult to make ends meet on a budget of $750 per month, but still doable.

-In Serbia, a one-bedroom apartment in the city center will cost you around $300 per month.
+In Serbia, a one-bedroom apartment in a small city will cost you around $300 per month.
 And when it comes to food, Serbia is a foodie’s paradise.

 You can enjoy a meal at a mid-range restaurant for less than $10, but their delicious pastries served with yogurt can cost as low as $1 – $1.5 per meal.